Get race news, results & highlights by the minuteRelive RLIR 2023 • Updated 71 days ago

 Decisions of the International Jury will be final as provided in RRS 70.5

-Substitution of competitors will not be allowed without prior written approval of the race committee.
+Substitution of competitors may be allowed, subject to prior written approval of the race committee.
+Requests may be submitted online at:

 Except as detailed below, there shall be no restrictions on crew numbers during the Regatta.